Cover & Diagrams

 How can your company take advantage of the subscription-based model, the most dynamic growth sector of the economy?
-This book describes how companies from software-as-a-service to auto manufacturers, music providers to construction equipment manufacturers, are turning customers into subscribers by teasing out the service-level agreement that sits behind the product.
+Subscribed describes how companies from software-as-a-service to auto manufacturers, music providers to construction equipment manufacturers, are turning customers into subscribers by teasing out the service-level agreement that sits behind the product.

 With consumers increasingly focused on access over ownership, the key is to start with the wants and needs of your particular customer base, then create a service that delivers ongoing value.
 This will require a new organizational structure; a shift in the focus of the sales, marketing, and finance teams; and, a new approach from IT.
 But, the initial drop in revenue and rise in expenses will be more than worth it.